goschtl/zope/Sandbox/philikon/zopeproject/trunk/README.txt

 initial administrator user.
 It will also ask you where to put the Python packages ("eggs") that it downloads.
-This way multiple projects created with ``zopeproject`` can share the same packages and won't have to download them each time.
+This way multiple projects created with ``zopeproject`` can share the same packages and won't have to download them each time (see also `Sharing eggs among sandboxes`_ below).

 (Note: Depending on how they installed Python, Unix/Linux users may have to invoke ``easy_install`` with ``sudo``.
 If that's not wanted